lupinjia/rl_gym_examples/README.md

 ## :rocket:Getting Started

-1. First, install the dependencies:
+1. First, install the dependencies, you can install dependencies using conda or pip:
     - conda (recommended)

     Create a new conda environment using the yml file: